OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 ## **Conclusion**

-We hope you’re as excited as we’re with this newly added ability to deploy infrastructure to GCP.
+We hope you’ll enjoy the ability to deploy infrastructure to GCP.

 Give it a try and let us know what you think!
 If you have any questions or comments, we’d love to hear them.
 Please enter them below or join the conversation in the [Octopus community Slack](https://octopususergroup.slack.com/join/shared_invite/zt-eowov3at-4OTwkT75Uqq7WuzvBskuFg#/).

-Happy deployments!!!
+Happy deployments!